ARM-software/SCP-firmware/doc/code_rules.md

 * Rules 16.1, 16.3, 16.4, 16.6
 * Rules 17.1, 17.7
 * Rules 18.2, 18.3, 18.7, 18.8
-* Rules 20.12
+* Rule 20.12
 * Rules 21.1, 21.2, 21.3, 21.6, 21.15

 *Advisory rules* are currently **not considered/treated**.

-Please note that new patches will have to be compliant with the current status of violations.
+Please note that new patches will have to be compliant with the current status of resolved rules/directives.

 C Standard Library
 ------------------